olivaalbert1/UI-Testing-POM-Playwright-js/README.md

 2. Accesses the search page.
 3. Selects a random category from the search results list.
 4. Verifies that the correct category URL is displayed after opening the selected category.
+* **utilities:** The utilities folder houses functions that can be reused across multiple tests and are not specific to any particular page.
+For instance, it includes a function to generate random numbers within a specified range (exclusive of the minimum).
+Other potential functionalities could include text formatting, unique ID generation, and date handling.

 ### **Getting Started**